 With Cum-Ex investigations in a number of countries gathering momentum, an increasing number of individuals and financial institutions are likely to come under scrutiny.
 Their response to this will be vitally important.

-Cum-Ex is a multinational tax fraud probe that is focused on a large volume of transactions before 2012 that exploited a loophole on dividend payments.
-This enabled a number of parties to claim the same tax refund.
-Banks and stockbrokers traded shares in a way that disguised the identity of the shares’ owner so that more than one party could claim tax rebates on capital gains tax, even though that tax had only been paid once.
+Cum-Ex is a multinational tax fraud probe focused on a large volume of transactions before 2012 that exploited a loophole in dividend payments.
+Shares were traded in a way that disguised the identity of their owner so that more than one party could claim tax rebates on capital gains tax, even though that tax had only been paid once at most.

 This created huge profits for those involved but deprived countries’ treasuries of tens of billions of euros in tax revenue.
-The investigations into this that are either ongoing or planned could involve many that were involved in banking, investment or asset management at the time.
+The investigations into this that are either ongoing or planned could involve many that worked in banking, investment or asset management at the time.

 The Need for the Right Representation